-where $\ell: \RR \times \RR \to \RR_+$ is a loss function (such as binary cross entropy or squared loss) that captures the extent to which the condition $f_{\thetaz}(\newx)=1$ is violated and $\lambda\geq 0$ is a regularizer that balances the degree of violation from the desirable outcome and the cost of modifying $\xz$ to $\newx$.
+where $\ell: \RR \times \RR \to \RR_+$ is a convex loss function that is decreasing in its first argument (such as binary cross entropy or squared loss) and captures the extent to which the condition $f_{\thetaz}(\newx)=1$ is violated and $\lambda\geq 0$ is a regularizer that balances the degree of violation from the desirable outcome and the cost of modifying $\xz$ to $\newx$.
 The regularizer $\lambda$ can be decreased gradually until the desired outcome is reached.
-In this work, following the approach of \cite{UpadhyayJL21, RawalL20}, we assume the cost function is the $L^1$ distance i.e. $c(x, x')=\|x-x'\|_1$.
-This implies that all the features are manipulable, they can be changed independently, and the cost of manipulating each feature is the same.\footnote{Our framework can easily handle the case where the features can be modified independently but the cost of modifying each feature is different (see Section~\ref{sec:conclusion} for a discussion).} We also assume the loss function $\ell$ is convex and decreasing in its first argument, which is satisfied by many commonly used loss functions such as binary-cross entropy or squared loss.
+In this work, following the approach of \citep{UpadhyayJL21, RawalL20}, we assume the cost function is the $L^1$ distance, i.e. $c(x, x')=\|x-x'\|_1$.